 GRASSROOTS I U4-U5 Parent and Child will run from mid-September to end of October 2015 on Sunday afternoons.
 This is a six week fun-filled experience for both parent and child.
 Children, jointly with their parent, learn the basic elements of physical literacy within a soccer related environment.
 Each session is one hour in length led by our Adult Albion FC Technical Staff who have completed the Active Start Certification Stage 1 of the LTPD Canadian Soccer Association.
 We are also planning a spring session in 2016 that will run for six weeks.
 We hope to have Upper Albion Park as the location of the program.

 GRASSROOTS I U6-U7 will operate from mid-September 2015 to March 2016.
-All sessions will take place on Saturdays.
+All sessions will take place on Sundays.
 All sessions will be run by the Adult Albion FC Technical Staff who have completed FUNdamentals Stage 2 of the LTPD Canadian Soccer Association.
 This program focuses on physical literacy for 5 and 6 year olds featuring the development of basic soccer skills in a co-ed environment.
 As per the name given to this stage of soccer development FUN through soccer related games and activities is “the ultimate goal.”